VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 });
 ```

-ok now let's add a worldscript to the zeppelin to handle collision
+Ok now let's add a worldscript to the zeppelin to handle collision.

-create a new worldscript import it with the config files and create it in the assets
+Create a new worldscript import it with the config files and create it in the assets.

 [zeppelin.js](../../examples/assets/worldScripts/zeppelin.js)

-now when you touch sphere with the zeppelin they are disapearing !!
+When you touch spheres with the zeppelin they are disapearing !!

+## Conclusion

+Congrats you have finished this tutorial, you are now able to :

+- Create a project from scratch
+- Importing assets in a ud-viz game
+- Parameterized itowns layers
+- Manipulating components of gameobjects
+- Using user inputs